MarkoJnr/Python-Mini-Projects/max-lifts/README.md

 This Python program calculates the one rep max of a weightlifter based on the weight they lifted and the number of reps they can do with that weight.
 The program uses the Epley formula to calculate the one rep max.

 ## How to Use
-Run the program using a Python interpreter (e.g. IDLE, PyCharm, or VS Code).

 Enter the weight lifted in kilograms when prompted.